-- A) RNA-Seq protocol overview.
+- A) RNA-Seg protocol overview.
 Triplicate libraries were generated for four developmental stages. - B) RNA-Seq transcriptome assembly and merging pipeline.
-Short read, long read, and long+short read transcriptomes were generated and then merged with additional transcripts from previous publications into a Mikado merged transcriptome. - C) Representative embryo images from clutches used for RNA-Seq. - D) BUSCO score of transcriptomes assembled for this study compared to previous reference data. - E) Overview of strategy for model evaluation using manual annotation of RACE genes. - F) Results of RACE gene model evaluation, plotted as a fraction of RACE genes that fit into several categories. - G) Comparison of number of gene models of different categories between Blondel reference annotation and Mikado merged transcriptome. - H) Plot comparing RNA-Seq signal pileups between Blondel mRNA starts and Mikado mRNA starts. - I) Plot comparing Omni-ATAC-Seq signal pileups between Blondel mRNA starts and Mikado mRNA starts. - J) Categorization of Omni-ATAC-Seq peaks in each stage-specific ATAC-Seq library by their position relative to Mikado gene models.
-Distal intergenic peaks are defined as those greater than 10kb away from the nearest gene.
+Short-read, long-read, and long- + short-read transcriptomes were generated for pooled developmental stages matched to Omni-ATAC timepoints (S13, S19, S21, S23) using Trinity and StringTie2.
+Transcriptomes were also assembled using Trinity for short reads from a limb developmental time course (see Methods).
+Assembled transcriptomes were then merged with additional transcripts from previous publications into a Mikado transcriptome. - C) BUSCO scores for representative datasets and Mikado transcriptome.
+Overall, the StringTie2 short + long -read transcriptome (StringTie2 SL) performed comparably to the best Trinity transcriptomes.
+The Mikado transcriptome appeared to have a comparable BUSCO complement to the other datasets with high BUSCO completeness. - D) Gene model completeness for Mikado transcriptome vs. MAKER genome annotation based on a dataset of 49 RACE genes.
+The Mikado transcriptome appears to have more complete gene models and less fragmentation. - E) Comparison of number of gene models of different functional annotation categories between MAKER genome annotation and Mikado transcriptome.
+The Mikado transcriptome appears to produce more annotated genes with a higher annotation quality. - F) Plot comparing RNA-Seq signal pileups between MAKER mRNA starts and Mikado mRNA starts.
+Axis represents mean signal at mRNA start sites for each dataset. - G) Plot comparing Omni-ATAC-Seg signal pileups between MAKER mRNA starts and Mikado mRNA starts. - H) Categorization of Omni-ATAC-Seq peaks in each stage-specific ATAC-Seq library by their position relative to Mikado gene models.
+Distal intergenic peaks are defined as those greater than 10kb away from the nearest gene, whereas unknown peaks were peaks that were located on a contig that did not have a gene model.
+A large majority of peaks (>71%) were intergenic peaks, and a majority of peaks (>51%) were distal intergenic peaks.
+The proportion of peaks of each type appeared relatively stable across developmental stages.